armandosneto/gatez-backend/README.md

     JWT_KEY = "any key here"

-The application will run in the dev env by default, logging all SQL executed by the prisma client.
-You can change this by setting
+The application will run in "dev" env by default.
+You can change this by setting:

-    NODE_ENV = "prod"
+    NODE_ENV = "prod" # changing this value doen't change anything for now

-on the .env file.

 There is no production mode for now.

+ If you wish to log all SQL executed by the prisma client, you can change this by setting:

+    LOG_SQL = true

 ## Future features/improvements in probable order of implementation: